OUR PLATFORMS

 of Cytokines

-We are applying multiple protein engineering platforms to create a pipeline of cytokine therapeutics for cancer and inflammatory disease.
+We are applying multiple cytokine engineering platforms to create a pipeline of immunotherapies for cancer and autoimmune / inflammatory disease.

 Cytokine